the mystical power of saying yes

 What does it mean, as an actor, to say YES to everything?
 I'm not really talking about saying yes when a director gives you a note, (but that too.)
 I'm talking about saying yes to whatever is in the present moment.
 Not just to lower your blood pressure, but as a tool, a technique for doing your best work.

-I'm talking about saying yes to the way things are right now with your agent & yes to the process of auditioning & how you feel about it, & yes to waiting in a long queue or an annoying sales call or gaining three pounds . . .
-And even saying yes to the tougher stuff.
+I'm talking about not complaining.
+Saying yes to the way things are right now with your agent even as you strive to make things better. & yes to all aspects of auditioning, & yes to waiting in a long queue or an annoying sales call or gaining three pounds . . .
+And even saying yes to tougher stuff.
 Losing your agent.
+Losing your job.
 Dealing with a health condition, or an aging parent, or a divorce.

 Why am I even talking about this?
 Because I want us all to aspire to the sensibility of a zen master?
 No. Because it cuts to the core of craft.
 So many times, in big ways & in tiny ways, we let some condition on the set, or with the other actor, or with feelings of competitiveness or insecurity or outrage or judgment keep us from having the creative experience we want to have.

-Because they kept me waiting for an hour I can't do the audition I wanted to do.
-I hate waiting. / Because the other actor is an jerk, I can't have the experience I want to have in the role.
-I despise him. / Because I'm acting with a big star I feel inhibited.
-I hate myself when I'm like this. / I'm just too nervous to do this audition.
+Because they kept me waiting for an hour, I can't do the audition I wanted to do.
+I hate waiting. / Because the other actor is a jerk, I can't have the experience I want to have in the role.
+I despise him. / Because I'm acting with a big star I feel inhibited. / I'm just too nervous to audition.
 I want it too much.
-I have to change the way I feel.
 I hate myself when I get like this. / (here's my personal favorite:) As long as there is noise off-stage I simply can't concentrate.
 I can't work with this!

 Saying yes to the above works like this: Yes, I'm waiting a long time, but that's okay.
 My character's been waiting a long time to say what she has to say to the police / her boyfriend (whatever!). / Yes, the other actor is a jerk, but my character is really good with jerks.
 She actually likes the challenge of it. / Yes, I feel inhibited acting with this big star. & my character isn't -- he's really confident.
 But… maybe he's learned to act "as if" he is.
 Maybe that's how he gained confidence. / (&, well, you get it:) Yes, my character is also feeling nervous about what she has to say.
 She feels like she is 'auditioning!' / & Jeanie, YES, there is noise off-stage.
 There is always noise from the servants / the party-house next door / the ghosts in my head.
 The noise actually serves to feed the scene.